Embeddings, immersions and the Bartnik quasi-local mass conjectures: Mass minimizers and the static vacuum Einstein equations

 Given a fixed $\d$ as above, let $\cP^{m,\a}(M) = \cP_{\d}^{m,\a}(M)$ be the space of AF metrics $g$ on $M$ with non-negative scalar curvature $s = s_g$.
 Recall that the ADM mass $m_{ADM}$ of $g \in \cP^{m,\a}(M)$ is only defined \cite{Ba0} for metrics with \be s \in L^{1}(M). \ee The Bartnik mass \eqref{bm2} is then obtained by minimizing the ADM mass on $\cP^{m,\a}(M)$ subject to the boundary conditions \eqref{bcont_weak} on $\dm$ and subject to the no-horizon condition.
 Alternatively, one might consider minimizing the mass subject to the stronger condition \eqref{bcont}.

-As mentioned in the Introduction, there are several notions of horizon appearing in the literature without a general current consensus.
+As mentioned in the Introduction, there are several notions of horizon appearing in the literature without a current general consensus.
 The most strict condition is that $(M, g)$ has no immersed compact minimal surfaces; let $m_{B}^{s}$ denote the corresponding Bartnik mass.
-Variations of this condition such as no stable compact minimal surfaces or embedded compact minimal surfaces have also been considered.
+Variations of this condition such as no stable compact minimal surfaces or no embedded compact minimal surfaces have also been considered.
 In some cases, the minimal surfaces are required to be topological spheres.

-A somewhat weaker condition is that there are no immersed compact minimal surfaces surrounding $\dm$ in $M$, i.e.~ any path from $\dm$ to infinity must pass through the surface.
+A somewhat weaker condition (and the one that we adopt) is that there are no immersed compact minimal surfaces surrounding $\dm$ in $M$, i.e.~ any path from $\dm$ to infinity must pass through the surface.
 (Again one might consider variations such as no stable or no embedded surrounding compact minimal surfaces).
+Let $m_{B}^{w}$ denote the corresponding Bartnik mass; then one clearly has \be m_{B}^{w} \leq m_{B}^{s}. \ee The same relation holds with respect to the weaker and stronger boundary conditions \eqref{bcont_weak} and \eqref{bcont}, respectively.